christophihl/startupengineer/content/_courses/tech_ent_1/index.md

 * `15%` (individual): Three case memos submitted before class
 * `15%` (individual): Class participation

 ***

+### Target Audience

+Due to capacity contraints, this course module duplicated for two audiences:

+* Master Students in IWI, LIM & GTIME
+* Master Students in Engineering and Erasmus Programs

+***

 ### Registration

-* To open soon on [e-learning.tuhh.de/studip](https://e-learning.tuhh.de/studip/)
+To open soon:

+* For IWI, LIM & GTIME students here: [e-learning.tuhh.de/studip](https://e-learning.tuhh.de/studip/)
+* For Engineering and Erasmus students here: [e-learning.tuhh.de/studip](https://e-learning.tuhh.de/studip/)

 ***

 ### Time & Location

+*For IWI, LIM & GTIME students*:
 * `Entrepreneurship`: Monday, 13.00 - 14.30, Building A, Room A 1.20
-* `Creation of Business Opportunities`: Monday, 15.00 - 17.30, Building O, Room 018
+* `Creation of Business Opportunities`: Monday, 15.00 - 17.15, Building O, Room 018

+*For Engineering and Erasmus students*:
+* `Entrepreneurship`: Monday, 13.00 - 14.30, Building M, Room 0526
+* `Creation of Business Opportunities`: Monday, 15.00 - 17.15, Building M, Room 1582

 {{% alert warning %}}
 As long as the current situation stands, physical meetings will be replaced by online and video conference sessions to which registered participants will receive access in due time.